m-clark/lazerhawk/README.md

 ## Functions

+### brmsSummaryTable
+A function I use when creating reports for other people that involve models using the [brms](https://github.com/paul-buerkner/brms) package.

+### cat_by
+A quick summarise for categorical variables, possibly with dplyr::group_by, that provides frequencies and percentages of catgories.

+### createAdjacency, createEdges
+Create an adjacency matrix, or use one to create an edge list.

 ### createCorr
 A function to create a correlation matrix.
 Useful, for example, in setting up simulations.

+### create_palette
+Create a palette including complementary, triadic, tetradic, etc. colors.

+### describeAll
+A summary function for mixed data types that provides the information I usually want.

 ### lowerTri, upperTri
 Return a triangular matrix, with some options on what specifically is returned.

-### describeAll
+### num_by
-A summary function for mixed data types that provides the information I usually want.
+A quick summarise, possibly with dplyr::group_by, that provides things like mean, sd, etc.

 ### pairwise
 Apply an arbitrary function to pairwise combinations of rows or columns.

-### createAdjacency, createEdges
-Create an adjacency matrix, or use one to create an edge list.
+### sum_NA, sum_NaN, sum_blank
+Understand your nothingness.

 ### theme_trueMinimal, theme_plotly
 Clean up your ggplot or plotly visualizations.

-### sum_NA, sum_NaN, sum_blank
-Get counts of nothing.

-### create_palette
-Create a palette including complementary, triadic, tetradic, etc. colors.

-### num_by
-A quick summarise, possibly with dplyr::group_by, that provides things like mean, sd, etc.

-### cat_by
-A quick summarise for categorical variables, possibly with dplyr::group_by, that provides frequencies and percentages of catgories.

 ## Addins